arschmitz/tb-tools/README.md

 <br/><br/>
 ### rebase
 ---
-Stashes any uncommited change, pulls m-c & c-c rebases your current stack and unstashes any uncommited changes
+**Rebase your current state**
+1. Stashes any uncommited change
+2. Checks for rust updates with option to abort
+3. Updates M-C and C-C
+4. Rebase your current stack
+4. Uunstashes any uncommited changes
 ```bash
 tb rebase
 ```